Broad Street railway station (England): Redevelopment

-The Crossrail project, to construct a new underground railway line through central London, will have one of its new stations at Liverpool Street.
-A new ticket hall serving the Crossrail station will be built within the old Underground ticket hall with its entrance at 100 Liverpool Street, the old entrance to the Underground that served Broad Street, with the platforms themselves under the Broadgate complex.
+The Crossrail project, now called the Elizabeth line, to construct a new underground railway line through central London, has one of its stations at Liverpool Street.
+A new ticket hall serving the Elizabeth Line station has been built within the old Underground ticket hall with its entrance at 100 Liverpool Street, the old entrance to the Underground that served Broad Street, with the platforms themselves under the Broadgate complex.

 A feature of the concourse was the 10 ft North London Railway war memorial.
 Made of white marble, it was installed on 10 February 1921, containing inscriptions of 64 names.
 The memorial commemorated the workers of the North London Railway company who lost their lives in 'The Great War'.
 Upon closure, the memorial was put in store at Richmond station in 1989.
 On 7 June 2011, it was rededicated outside Hoxton station by Rev James Westcott of St. Chad's Church and London's transport commissioner Peter Hendy.